 Areas of research in experimental phonetics conducted at the PhonLab include:

+By measuring respiration at the thorax and the abdomen, we can use two inductotrace systems for one test person as well as with two speakers in a dialog.
 In the lab we have another computer to run our electropalatographic system EPG 3.0, used to record tongue-palate-contacts (artificial palate with 62 electrodes).

 For many other applications we are using software MATLAB/SIMULINK.